VO2 Max Calculator – Aerobic Capacity

-VO2 max calculator is intended for every sportsman who want to find their maximal aerobic capacity value.
-This parameter is crucial in terms of any endurance sport and allows to train effectively as well as properly.
-In the article on this page, we prepared some brief information about what is VO2 max, how to calculate VO2 max, description of VO2 max tests and the explanation of how to use this aerobic capacity calculator.
+VO2 max calculator is intended for every sportsperson who wants to find their maximal aerobic capacity value.
+This parameter is crucial in terms of any endurance sport and allows you to train effectively as well as properly.
+In the article on this page, we prepared some brief information about what VO2 max is, how to calculate VO2 max, a description of VO2 max tests, and an explanation of how to use this aerobic capacity calculator.

 What is VO2 max?

 The term VO2 max means the same as maximal aerobic capacity, maximal oxygen uptake or maximal oxygen consumption.
-This parameter describes the amount of oxygen the individual's organism is able to utilize in one minute.
+This parameter describes the amount of oxygen the individual's body can utilize in one minute.
 It is a popular indicator of physical efficiency (especially aerobic efficiency).
 Moreover, it is a good predictor of your potential as an endurance athlete or even an indicator of future health.
-A lot of trainings base on VO2 max percentage value to specify their intensity.
-As you can see, knowing your VO2 max is essential if you want to train consciously, with progressive sports attitude.

 VO2 max calculator

-The VO2 max calculator offers you 5 different VO2 max formula-based methods of calculating your maximal aerobic capacity.
-Each of them (except for the first one) requires you to perform a different test activity.
-After collecting the essential data during the test, you only need to enter them into the calculator fields - immediately afterwards, you can see your maximal aerobic capacity value in ml/kg/min units.
-These methods base on:
+The VO2 max calculator offers you five different VO2 max formula-based methods for calculating your maximal aerobic capacity.
+Each of them (except for the first one) requires you to perform a test activity.
+After collecting the essential data during the test, you only need to enter them into the calculator fields – immediately afterward, you can see your maximal aerobic capacity value in ml/kg/min units.
+These methods are based on the following:

-Each of the methods is explained in details in the paragraph below.
+Each of the methods is explained in detail in the section below.
 Choose a test that will be the most convenient and easy to perform for you.
 You can also choose a few of them and compare the results.
-However, the results should be quite similar, without a big difference.
+However, the results should be pretty similar, without a big difference.